andrew/ultimate-awesome/README.md

 - [awesome-dashboards](https://github.com/omarkdev/awesome-dashboards) - List of dashboards free to use.
 - [awesome-linq](https://github.com/aloisdg/awesome-linq) - A curated collection of awesome LINQ libraries, tools, and more.
 - [awesome-msr](https://github.com/dspinellis/awesome-msr) - A curated repository of software engineering repository mining data sets.
-- [awesome-chakra-ui](https://github.com/chakra-ui/awesome-chakra-ui) - A collection of Chakra UI-related awesomeness.
 - [awesome-raspberry-pi](https://github.com/blackout314/awesome-raspberry-pi) - Curated list of projects with raspberry pi.
 - [Best-student-discount-services](https://github.com/OpenGenus/Best-student-discount-services) - Best student discount services one should definitely try out!
 Contributions and translations are highly encouraged. .
 - [awesome-ad-free](https://github.com/johnjago/awesome-ad-free) - Curated list of ad-free alternatives to popular services on the web.
+- [awesome-text-to-video](https://github.com/jianzhnie/awesome-text-to-video) -  A Survey on Text-to-Video Generation/Synthesis.
 - [awesome-azure](https://github.com/kristofferandreasen/awesome-azure) - A Curated List of Azure Resources.
 The list provides you with enough resources to get a full overview of the services in Azure and get started with cloud computing.
 - [awesome-open-source-organizations](https://github.com/Mayeu/awesome-open-source-organizations) - ⚡️ A list of organizations that have open sourced everything they do.
 - [awesome-vision-and-language](https://github.com/sangminwoo/awesome-vision-and-language) - A curated list of awesome vision and language resources (still under construction. stay tuned!).